Welcome to University Student Housing!

 • Do not use power strips in bathrooms

-• Do not staple, tack or tape power strips to the floor, walls, or ceiling
+• Do not staple, tack, or tape power strips to the floor, walls, or ceiling

-• Do not cover power strips or cord with carpet, furniture, clothing or other objects that could prevent air circulation
+• Do not cover power strips or cord with carpet, furniture, clothing, or other objects that could prevent air circulation

 Beds

-All residence halls have University-issued beds.
-Remember that students are responsible for any damage or loss to the beds and/or to the room.
+All residential rooms have university-issued beds.
+Students are responsible for any damage or loss to the beds and/or to the room.
 There is no storage for bed frames or mattresses available on campus and residents will be charged for loss or removal of these items.
 A minimum charge of $70.00 to check safety and construction will be assessed to residents who take apart their bed frames (regardless of condition at time of vacancy).
-Work orders can be submitted for lofting/de-lofting of the beds. *Residents may loft/deloft their bedframe but should not dismantle the hardware or remove any railings from lofted beds.
+Work orders can be submitted for lofting/de-lofting of the beds.

 Building Access & Safety